 Today, computer games constitute an important branch of the global entertainment industry.
 Since the inception of this technology in the early 1970s, development and consumption of games and gaming platforms have been in constant growth.
 Presently, 'AAA' computer games require a budget similar to major Hollywood films and often reach an even wider global audience.
 Children and young adults often spend more time playing games than reading books, watching television, or playing outside.
 Presently, a significant portion of young adults' social interaction happens in the interconnected arenas of online games.
 Given this apparent saliency of computer games in contemporary culture and society, continued research efforts into the aesthetics, design, and potential consequences of this form of entertainment appear necessary.

-Among the most successful recent 'AAA' games are war-related titles that invite players to adopt the role of soldiers or other fighters in a first or third person perspective, and guide player characters through the violent challenges posed by various virtual battlefields.
+Among the most successful recent 'AAA' games are war-related titles that invite players to adopt the role of generals, soldiers, or other fighters in a first or third person perspective, and guide player characters through the violent challenges posed by various virtual battlefields.
 Drawing on, and developing further, recent advances in game studies, media studies, cultural studies, and peace and conflict research, the WARGAME research group will focus on the aesthetics of war- and violence-themed narrative games and investigate if, and how, certain design choices and rhetoric devices are received and negotiated at an individual as well as at a group level.
 How do textual frames predispose player experiences?
 How do massively consumed computer games play into political and historical discourse?
 Do they, and if yes how do they, affect player attitudes, conceptualisations, and behavior?
+How is game content negotiated and potentially subverted by players in situated practices of play?
 A practical component aims at designing a critical conflict-themed narrative game for education and training.

-The WARGAME research project is comprised of expert scholars based in Norway (UiT, UiB), the UK (LSBU, Newcastle), the Czech Republic (Charles University Prague), and the Netherlands (VU Amsterdam), and is subdivided into 6 individual work packages (WPs).
-Each participating institution is responsible for a particular WP.
+The WARGAME research project is comprised of expert scholars based in Norway (UiT, UiB), the UK (LSBU, Newcastle), the Czech Republic (Charles University Prague), Sweden (Univ. of Gothenburg), and the Netherlands (VU Amsterdam).
 The group’s modulated scholarly profile makes it possible to quickly assemble viable interdisciplinary project groups that respond to the thematic and/or financial frames of particular calls for funding.
-Presently, the WARGAME research group’s modulated WP-structure looks as follows:
+The WARGAME research group coordinates the following subprojects:

 Theoretical and methodological frames:

 The WARGAME research group will apply for project funding at national and international bodies to assess potential roles, effects, and impacts from such an interdisciplinary perspective.
-During a first project phase, we approach our subject from the distinct theoretical and methodological vantage points of 1) a combination of narratological and procedural analysis (WP 2), 2) historical and discourse analysis (WP 6), 3) media psychology (WP 3), 4) empirical social psychology (WP 3), 5) empirical social sciences and cultural studies (WP 5), and 6) experimental game design (WP 4).
+During a first project phase, we approach our subject from the distinct theoretical and methodological vantage points of 1) a combination of narratological and procedural analysis, 2) historical and discourse analysis, 3) media psychology, 4) empirical social psychology, 5) empirical social sciences and cultural studies, and 6) experimental game design.
 During a second phase, the findings of each respective component are correlated and critically reassessed and theory and methods are developed into an interdisciplinary framework.
 Produced results will further advance the field of game studies and lead to concrete recommendations to policy makers and game designers.

 The primary objective is realized through a set of secondary objectives:

-1. An analysis and formal description of violence-themed narrative computer games' generic narrative and procedural design features,
+1. An analysis and formal description of war-themed narrative computer games' generic narrative and procedural design features,

 2. the historico-political contextualisation of the meanings and forms of engagement these aesthetic features invite,

-4. an assessment of how concrete groups of players actively negotiate and potentially subvert these features in and through the practice of play,
+5. an assessment of how concrete groups of players actively negotiate and potentially subvert these features in and through situated practices of play,